lcmd-epfl/benchmark_tmc/data/README.md

 ---
 **Note:** To prepare extended XYZ files for MACE, all energy values are converted to eV.
-The following conversion factors are used:
+The following unit conversions are used:
 - 1 kcal/mol = 0.0434 eV
 - 1 Hartree = 27.2114 eV